Overview

 Who it benefits

-Any individuals involved with the criminal justice system and experiencing mental illness may benefit from forensic psychotherapy.
+Any individuals involved with the criminal justice system and experiencing mental illness may benefit from forensic therapy.
 However, care practices can vary widely between different settings and regions, making it difficult to draw broad conclusions about the effectiveness of treatment.
 Evidence from large-scale reviews is limited but suggests that forensic therapy may be more effective at relieving symptoms of mental illness than at reducing the risk of future criminal behavior.

 Research on individuals in forensic psychiatric units suggests that the following factors may lead to poorer outcomes and longer length of stay: